Updated on: 11/6/2019

-Dogs that attack are more likely to be banished or destroyed after the City Council passed an ordinance broadening the definition of a "dangerous animal".
+Dogs that attack innocent people are more likely to be banished or destroyed after the City Council passed an ordinance broadening the definition of a "dangerous animal".

 The ordinance passed on June 27, 2011, in response to a hearing examiner's decision earlier this year involving a Madison Park pit bull that attacked and bit three people in less than an hour.
 Seattle Animal Control declared the pit bull dangerous and ordered it be destroyed.
 However, the hearing examiner reversed the order on the basis that the pit bull did not inflict enough damage to qualify as a "dangerous animal" under Seattle's narrow law.